antiboredom/videogrep/README.md

 #### --padding / -p
 Padding in milliseconds to add to the start and end of each clip

+#### --use-vtt / -vtt
+Use the a .vtt file rather than a .srt subtitle file.
+If this is enabled, and you grabbed the .vtt from YouTube's auto-captioning service you can do word-level searches.

 #### --transcribe / -tr
 Transcribe the video using audiogrep/pocketsphinx.
 You must install pocketsphinx first!